pietrocinaglia/dante/README.md

-# DANTE
-DynAmic Networks alignment based on Temporal Embeddings (DANTE version 2, or DANTEv2) is a software tool for the alignment of dynamic networks based on temporal embedding.
-It is developed based on the method published on the journal paper titled "A Method Based on Temporal Embedding for the Pairwise Alignment of Dynamic Networks" (reference is reported below).
+## DynAmic Networks alignment based on Temporal Embeddings (DANTE)

+<i>DANTE</i> is a software tool for the alignment of dynamic networks based on temporal embedding.

+It was developed based on the method published on the journal paper titled <i>"A Method Based on Temporal Embedding for the Pairwise Alignment of Dynamic Networks"</i> (reference is reported below).

-We tested DANTEv2 on macOS Monterey (12.4), with CPU Intel.
+We tested <i>DANTE</i> on macOS Monterey (12.4), with CPU Intel.

 This is an extension of our preliminary prototype (version 1).

-### Reference - Cite DANTE
+### Reference - Cite DANTE (version 2, or DANTEv2)

 Cinaglia P, Cannataro M. A Method Based on Temporal Embedding for the Pairwise Alignment of Dynamic Networks.
 Entropy.
 2023; 25(4):665. https://doi.org/10.3390/e25040665

 #### Full-Text paper (Open-Access, Free PDF)
 https://www.mdpi.com/1099-4300/25/4/665

 #### Bibtex format: